-MicroPython includes Bluetooth support for Pico W-series devices.
+Bluetooth support for Raspberry Pi Pico W has been added to MicroPython.
 A pre-built binary, which can be downloaded from the MicroPython section of this documentation website, should serve most use cases and comes with micropython-lib pre-integrated into the binary.